-Single Frame Processing (SFM) Pipeline is responsible for reducing raw or camera corrected image data to calibrated exposures, the detection and measurement of Sources (using the components functionally a part of the Object Characterization Pipeline), the characterization of the point-spreadfunction (PSF), and the generation of an astrometric solution for an image.
+The Single Frame Processing (SFM) Pipeline (see Figure 4) is responsible for reducing raw or camera-corrected image data to calibrated exposures, the detection and measurement of Sources (using the components functionally part of the Object Characterization Pipeline), the characterization of the point-spread-function (PSF), and the generation of an astrometric solution for an image.
+Calibrated exposures produced by the SFM pipeline must possess all information necessary for measurement of source properties by single-epoch Object Characterization algorithms.